neura-sx/graphene-book/book/interfaces/tutorial-interacting-with-gui.md

 Once the GUI is launched:
 * navigate to settings
 * add a new API connection: `ws://localhost:11011`
-* select this connection on the drop-down list
+* select this new connection on the drop-down list
 * hit `CONFIRM` to apply this new connection

 ![](../../images/web-wallet-ws-config.png)